magnefique-studios/instrumentShop/README.md

 ## Java Instrumentation Shop

-# Learn how Splunk APM reduces Repair Times for development teams with Custom Tags.
+# Learn how Datadog APM helps Software Engineers and Dev Ops Engineers crush bugs.

 ## Hands on Workshop Scenario

-Here at Splunk Instruments, our business is expanding!
+Here at the Instrument Shop, our business is expanding!

 We have recently added 3 new locations: Two locations in the USA (Colorado and Chicago) and one international location in Sri Lanka.